-What Is a Personalized Year-in-Review Video?
+What Is a Personalised Year-in-Review Video?

 Video is fun and immersive — and it’s the most popular form of media on the internet today.
-Now take that dynamic media and add everyone’s favorite topic (themselves) and you’ve got a winning combination.
+Now take that dynamic media and add everyone’s favourite topic (themselves) and you’ve got a winning combination.

 Just take a look at Spotify’s “Wrapped” campaign, which continues to gain traction year after year.
 (No surprise, given how music influences emotions.)